-What is an offering plan?
-Where can I find the condo offering plan for my deal?
-How do you track down a missing NYC co op offering plan?
+What is an offering plan in NYC real estate?
+Where can I find the offering plan for my condo or co-op building?
 Who pays for the offering plan?
 What information is in a coop offering plan?

 We’ll explain everything you need to know about offering plans for condos and co ops in NYC in this article, from how to find a missing coop offering plan to who typically pays for the offering plan.

 An offering plan for a condo or co-op is similar to a prospectus for an initial offering of stock or bonds.

 An offering plan is typically several hundred pages in length.
 It thoroughly describes every aspect of a property being sold for the first time.

 Here is what a physical offering plan looks like:

 As you can see, the offering plan is rather thick and comparable in overall size to a college textbook.